-Sweet and spicy Gingerbread Candied Almonds will make your holidays merry and bright!
+Sweet and spicy Cinnamon Candied Almonds will make your holidays merry and bright!
 Crunchy, toasty, and divine they are delicious on their own or on top of a salad.

 My little sister is in town visiting me this week for Thanksgiving!!
 Holla!
 I love her, like a lot.